-The debtor must pay a \$335 filing fee to file a Chapter 7 case.
-This fee includes a \$245 filing fee, a \$75 general noticing fee, and a \$15 Chapter 7 trustee's fee.
+The debtor must pay a \$338 filing fee to file a Chapter 7 case.
+This fee includes a \$245 filing fee, a \$78 general noticing fee, and a \$15 Chapter 7 trustee's fee.
 The fee should be paid to the Clerk of the Court upon filing by money order, certified check, corporate check, or by attorney check or preapproved credit card.
 If a joint petition is filed, only one filing fee is charged.
 If the debtor fails to pay these fees, the case may be dismissed.
 11 U.S.C. § 707(a); FED.R.BANKR.P.
 1017(b).
 The debtor may seek, with the court's permission, to pay the fee in installments or to have the filing fee waived.
 28 U.S.C. § 1930(a); FED.R.BANKR.P.
 1006(b).
 If the fee is to be paid in installments, the petition may be filed without an initial fee, four installments are allowed, and the final installment is payable not later than 120 days after the filing of the petition.
-See Official Form B103A in the Appendix at page 25.
+See Official Form B103A in the Appendix at page 26.
 The court may extend the time of any installment for cause, provided that the last installment is paid not later than 180 days after the filing of the petition.
 FED.R.BANKR.P.
 1006(b).
 The debtor may also seek to have the filing fee waived.
 To do so, the debtor must file an application with the court.
-See Official Form B103B in the Appendix at page 27.
-The judge may waive the fee if the debtor's income is less than 150% of the federal poverty guideline for family size and the debtor is unable to pay in installments.
+See Official Form B103B in the Appendix at page 28.
+The judge may waive the fee if the debtor's income is less than 150% of the federal poverty guideline for his/her family size and the debtor is unable to pay in installments.
 See table in the Appendix at page 3.
+If the waiver request is denied, the attorney can apply for financial assistance from the New Jersey Bankruptcy Lawyers' Foundation.

-The Automatic Stay

-The filing of the petition "automatically stays" most actions by creditors against the debtor or the debtor's property.
+The Automatic Stay The filing of the petition "automatically stays" most actions by creditors against the debtor or the debtor's property.
 11 U.S.C. § 362.
 This stay arises by operation of law and does not require a hearing or other judicial action.
 The stay generally prevents creditors from initiating or continuing lawsuits, wage garnishments, or otherwise contacting the debtor demanding payment.
 The stay is designed to give the debtor a breathing spell from creditors, and is broad in scope.
 It stops all collection efforts, including letters and telephone calls, all harassment, most foreclosure actions, and other administrative proceedings even if they are not before a "court".